1800s

 konica svc-40 still video camera prototype 1985

 KONICA SVC-40 - 1985.
 Prototype still video camera.
 2/3-inch 300K pixel CCD.
 Auto-focus, 12-38mm f/1.4 zoom lens.
 Recorded on mini floppy dics.
 Understanding Electronic Photography,John J. Larish, 1990, p35.
 Popular Science, May 1987, page 86.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 https://rrlu.wordpress.com/2012/10/27/go-through-with-some-digital-camera/